obsidian-moon/engine/README.md

 ```
 .
-|-- config/       // For the configs used by OME
+|-- config/             // For the presession modifications used by OME
+|   |-- environment.php // Modifies system values if needed, before the session is started
+|-- logs/               // Location for Monolog to place the .log files.
 |-- node_modules/       // If you use something like webpack, you would .gitignore this folder.
-|-- public/       // index.php goes in here
+|-- public/             // Contains all the files that are available to user, eg. js, css, images, etc.
-|   |-- .htaccess // Look in examples for this
+|   |-- .htaccess       // Look in examples for how to best set this
+|   |-- index.php       // The primary entry point to your application.
+|   |-- ...
 |-- src/                // Required library directory used by OME
+|   |-- Controllers/    // All Controllers go in here.
 |   |-- Modules/        // Required, contains modules used by the app
 |   |-- Pages/          // Not required but I use it to run without Routing for now, while I work on improving it
 |   |-- Views/          // Required for any and all views used by OME
 |   |-- ...             // You can access any folder in `src` by using `$core->conf_libs . '/dirname'`;
 |-- vendor/             // Composer files needed for application, you can gitignore this
+|-- common.php
 |-- composer.json
 |-- ...